FuLagann/sharp-checker/README.md

 saved as `type.json` from where it was ran.
 Information on how to use can be found under the [Usage section](#usage).

-**NOTE:** Since it's a CLI and types that use generic parameters, types that use generic parameters are found using "`".
-Instead you can replace that character with -, since the original character can mess up running on the terminal.
+**NOTE:** When looking up types with generic parameters, instead of looking for something like `System.Collections.Generic.Dictionary<TValue, TKey>`, you must look up the type with a grave character ( &grave; ); which means you must look up the type as such: ``System.Collections.Generic.Dictionary`2``.
+Since the grave character ( &grave; ) does not work nicely with terminals, you can replace the grave character ( &grave; ) with a dash ( - ).
+Thus looking for types with generic parameters should be as such: `System.Collections.Generic.Dictionary-2`.

 ## Build Status